 Our exposure to foreign currency exchange fluctuations relate primarily to our locations in Italy, Australia, Germany, South Korea, the United Kingdom, China and India.
-Our operations in these countries are exposed to fluctuations in foreign currency rates primarily from payments received from customers and payments made to suppliers denominated in foreign currencies.
-During the year ended January 1, 2022, we economically hedged certain foreign currency risks by entering into forward foreign exchange contracts.
+Our operations in these countries are exposed to fluctuations in foreign currency rates primarily from payments received from customers, payments made to suppliers and loans denominated in foreign currencies.
+During the year ended December 31, 2022, we economically hedged certain foreign currency risks by entering into forward foreign exchange contracts.
 These contracts were not designated as hedging instruments for accounting purposes.
 A discussion of our accounting policies for derivative financial instruments is included within Notes 2 and 9, of the Notes to the Consolidated Financial Statements included in this Annual Report.

 The strengthening of the U.S. dollar can have an unfavorable impact on our results of operations and financial position as foreign denominated operating results are translated into U.S. dollars.
-The result of a 10% decrease in the 2021 average exchange rates of the currencies in which our transactions are denominated would have resulted in a decrease in annual sales and net income of \$30.9 million and \$6.3 million, respectively, for the year ended January 1, 2022.
-The result of a 10% decrease in the 2020 average exchange rates of the currencies in which our transactions are denominated would have resulted in a decrease in annual sales and net income of \$23.0 million and \$3.1 million, respectively, for the year ended January 2, 2021.
-This sensitivity analysis assumes that each exchange rate changed in the same direction relative to the U.S. dollar and excludes the potential effects that changes in foreign currency exchange rates may have on actual sales or price levels.
-Similarly, a 10% decline in foreign currency exchange rates relative to the U.S. dollar on our January 1, 2022 and January 2, 2021 financial position would have resulted in a \$53.8 million and \$55.3 million reduction to equity (accumulated other comprehensive loss), respectively, as a result of non-U.S. dollar denominated assets and liabilities being translated into U.S. dollars, our reporting currency.
+The result of a 10% decrease in the 2022 average exchange rates of the currencies in which our transactions are denominated would have resulted in a decrease in annual sales and net income of \$32.6 million and \$8.1 million, respectively, for the year ended December 31, 2022.
+The result of a 10% decrease in the 2021 average exchange rates of the currencies in which our transactions are denominated would have resulted in a decrease in annual sales and net income of \$30.9 million and \$6.9 million, respectively, for the year ended January 1, 2022.
+This sensitivity analysis assumes that each exchange rate changed in the same direction relative to the U.S. dollar and incorporates the effects of our forward contracts.
+This analysis excludes the potential effects that changes in foreign currency exchange rates may have on actual sales or price levels.
+Similarly, a 10% decline in foreign currency exchange rates relative to the U.S. dollar on our December 31, 2022 and January 1, 2022 financial position would have resulted in a \$54.4 million and \$53.8 million reduction to equity (accumulated other comprehensive loss), respectively, as a result of non-U.S. dollar denominated assets and liabilities being translated into U.S. dollars, our reporting currency.